Cochran Mill Park: hiking the Henry Mill Falls Trail

 The hike descends steadily, meeting a gravel road at .3 mile.
 The Henry Mill Falls trail turns westbound, following the gravel road to a bridge spanning the shallow, smooth-flowing Cedar Branch Creek.

-The hike follows the gravel road, passing a long, grassy clearing on trail right before crossing a concrete bridge at .8 mile.
+The hike follows the gravel road, passing a long, grassy clearing on the right before crossing a concrete bridge at .8 mile.
 The trail departs the gravel road at .8 mile, following red trail blazes as it dives into the forest.

 Meeting the banks of Bear Creek at 1.3 miles, the hike turns right on a side trail to cross Bear Creek via widely-spaced stepping stones.
 Depending on the creek’s flow and depth, the crossing can be moderately difficult to challenging.

-Large rock slabs dominate the creek’s bed as the sound of rushing water becomes audible on the trail.
+Large stone slabs dominate the creek’s bed as the sound of rushing water becomes audible on the trail.
 The hike reaches Henry Mill Falls at 2.8 miles, offering wide-open views of the waterfall on the surrounding smooth, flat outcrops and sandy shores just below the fall’s cascades.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.